 In a world where so much of our opinions of color can be chalked up to upbringing and culture and are dependent on subjective experience, what facts can marketers use in order to utilize color to evoke the desired emotions in their audience?

 Researchers have discovered that 90% of our snap judgments are based on color alone.
 With these figures, it’s clear that companies must use color strategically in their branding so as not to miss these vital seconds during which prospective customers are making their ultimate decision about whether to engage with your product/service.
+Casino owners pay a lot of attention to the color design of their sites, which is the key to good traffic.

 Is the color you’re using appropriate?
 If it does not mirror the theme of what’s being sold, it’s unlikely to create the vital engagement your company is hoping for.
 Brand owners will often feel they know what their brand represents, but this must be perceived by the public in order for it to achieve the intended effect.